 - Program Code:

-In this program students will learn advanced techniques in sports photography and videography as well as gaining the knowledge necessary to work effectively in a sports environment.
+In this program, students will learn advanced techniques in sports photography and videography as well as gain the knowledge necessary to work effectively in a sports environment.
 Students will develop the specialized skills needed to capture and shoot still images that have visual impact and the power to communicate a specific moment in time.
-In addition they will learn to shoot and edit professional quality sports video material for traditional broadcast and emerging media.
+In addition, they will learn to shoot and edit professional quality sports video material for traditional broadcast and emerging media.

 Note re: Admission Requirements

 - Applicants possessing degrees/diplomas from institutions where the language of instruction was not English will be required to provide test scores as evidence of their English language proficiency.
 Test scores, if required, would be a minimum of TOEFL PBT 580 with a TWE of 4.5 or iBT 88; IELTS 6.5 with no bands less than 6.0; CAEL 70 with no sub-test band scores less than 60; CAAT D at 65%; or equivalent scores in other recognized standard tests of English.

 - We offer a language program for students whose English language skills are below the standard required for admission but all other admission criteria have been met.
 An applicant will be eligible for admission to the graduate program after completion of level 4 of the General Arts and Science - English Language Studies (ELS) program with an overall grade average of 80% and no grade less than 75%.
 Placement in the ELS program is determined by scores on an in-house English language test or TOEFL or IELTS.

 - Submit proof of admission requirements.

 - Applicants not meeting the credential requirement must submit a resume outlining relevant experience.
 Please submit the resume directly to the Conestoga College Admissions Office.

 - Applicants not meeting credential requirement and registered at university in year two of a program may be considered for entry into the program.